Yellowstone National Park Jobs

 Name tags must be in good condition and worn at all times during working hours as a part of your uniform.

 Uniforms may be worn only during the hours an associate is on an assigned work shift.
-While in uniform, associates are seen as representatives of DNC Parks and Resorts and should conduct themselves accordingly.
+While in uniform, associates are seen as representatives of Delaware North and should conduct themselves accordingly.
 While in uniform, the consumption of alcoholic beverages, or being present in an establishment that serves alcohol, is strictly prohibited.

 Blue jeans or denim skirts may be worn with the uniform shirts.
 Jeans must be in good repair, no holes and not faded.
 Low riders and baggy jeans are not permitted.
 Skirts must be no shorter than knee length.